- Search The Registry

 - My Account

 In 1922, it was brought to show business and went public at the New Amsterdam Theater in New York when a "Ziegfeld Follies" production featured the Charleston.
 Noble Sissle and Eubie Blake introduced a young Ned Wayburn.
 He demonstrated what was to be the signature step of the Charleston.
-Wayburn (supposedly) choreographed a few more steps and Sissle and Blake wrote the songs.
+Wayburn (supposedly) choreographed a few more steps, and Sissle and Blake wrote the songs.
 It was an immediate hit.
 In the same year, a stage play by the name of "Liza" introduced the dance.
 Again on October 29, 1923, in the Flournoy Miller and Aubrey Lyles Broadway show "Runnin' Wild," Edith Mae Barnes claimed it was she who introduced the dance in that musical.

 During the 1920s, women that did the Charleston were called "Flappers" because of the way they would flap their arms and walk like birds while dancing.
 Many men wore raccoon coats and straw hats.
 Not everyone had good luck with the Charleston.
-Some jobs of the day required employees to be competent to dance or teach the Charleston in order to get work such as waiters and waitresses.
+Some jobs of the day required employees to be competent to dance or teach the Charleston to get work, such as waiters and waitresses.
 Others saw the Charleston and flappers as the downfall to many moral issues of the day.